Christianalamassi/E-commerce-Getranke/README.md

 ### Scope
  - Make a clear and easy design for the users
   - Simple and intuitive User Experience.
-  - Add information of contact and social media.
+  - Add information on contact and social media.
   - Create a responsive design for desktop, tablet, and mobile devices.
   - Allow access to the Profile page only for client type of users
-  - Create E-commerce system feature that allow the admin to display, edit and delete the item from the shop's lits.
+  - Create an E-commerce system feature that allows the admin to display, edit, and delete the item from the shop's list.
-  - Create E-commerce system feature that allows the users to display, edit, and delete the item from the basket.
+  - Create an E-commerce system feature that allows the users to display, edit, and delete the item from the basket.
   - Create a Profile page for the user, so the user can order.

 ### Skeleton